rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/_index.md

 ---
-title: Migrating from a HA RKE Add-on Install
+title: Migrating from an HA RKE Add-on Install
 weight: 1030
 ---